Ghost Kitchens on DoorDash — How to Tell If a Restaurant Is Real

 The Brand Name Test

-No Photos of the Restaurant Itself
+No Photos of an Actual Space

 Reviews That Mention Confusion